bcrowell/bcrowell.github.io/drinking_water/index.md

 Myths and facts about water and thirst
 ===================================================

-This article discusses some of the popular mythology surrounding hydration, from the point of view of people going running and hiking, as well as myths about the dangers of drinking water from wilderness sources.
+This article discusses some of the popular mythology surrounding hydration from the point of view of people going running and hiking, as well as myths about the dangers of drinking water from wilderness sources.

 ![statue of a man drinking thirstily](statue.jpg)